 Basically, I was suffering from the dreaded “lack of confidence”.
 Afraid to admit it I began to experience anxiety before show jumping.
 I had always had the pre-show jitters but I had always been able to turn the nerves into energy and go into the arena with all guns blazing.
 But this time I knew something was a miss.
 I felt awkward in the saddle.
 My legs felt useless.
 It just didn’t feel the same and the self-doubt frightened me.

 I managed to finish the spring league and even placed 2nd in the 90cm and 1m classes.
-I was lucky as I had a very patient trainer who kept encouraging me (even when I was messing up strides left right and center) and a very encouraging boyfriend who pushed me to continue even when I stated for the first time in my life that “I didn’t really want to jump…” I never told them the extent of my anxiety.
-I was just lucky that I had a couple good weeks to put me temporarily back on track.
+I was lucky as I had a very patient trainer who kept encouraging me (even when I was messing up strides left right and center) een though for the first time in my life that “I didn’t really want to jump…” I was just lucky that I had a couple good weeks to put me temporarily back on track.
 I was able to ignore the little voice telling me that I just wasn’t up to this anymore.

 I took the time to re-evaluate.
 I took the time to re-assess.
 I realized my errors, admitted to them and accepted them.
-I put myself and my horse under too much pressure.
-Too much too soon.
+I put myself, and my horse, under too much pressure.
+Too much too soon you might say.
 I ignored my body.
 I ignored my horse’s body.
 All the signs were there, I just chose to ignore them.
 All of this was because of unrealistic goals, an unrealistic plan, and allowing myself to succumb to the pressure that I, myself, was putting us under.

 So, plan, right?
 It’s my favourite word.
 It’s something that I drill into my students.
 Plan your turn, plan your transition, plan your approach, plan plan plan plan!
 So now I have a more realistic plan.
 Firstly, we’re going back to basics.
 We have started flatwork/dressage lessons with a knowledgeable and reputable coach.
 She is teaching me to slow down and to relax.
 One of the first things she told me was that I was allowed to get it wrong and not to beat myself up about it.
 I ride a forward going warmblood mare.
 She knows more than I do and when I get it wrong she’s not as forgiving as my own Miss G, so she encourages me to ride correctly.